dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 Jupyter used to be an exclusively Python-centric environment for documenting 'lab experiments'.
 Indeed, the core is still seen in the UI and documentation as IPython (interactive Python, I think?), and using Python package management tools remains a common way to get up and running.
 However, Jupyter now extends beyond Python.

-Here's how I typically get up and running:
+Here's how I typically get up and running.
+And you will notice that it's all rather command-line-y and not point-and-clicky.
+That may turn you off but it does make things very reproducible:

 {{<highlight bash "hl_lines=6-7">}}
 mkdir experiment-one